A sound foundation in literacy and numeracy

 Everyone is expected to participate.
 St John’s girls are renowned for their fitness and sporting prowess.

-They participate in many extra curricular sports.
+They participate in many extra curricular sports such as:

 - Water Polo